-Additional responsibilities for use of school facilities for the Internet and e-mail are:
+Additional responsibilities for use of school facilities for the internet and e-mail are:

 - a.
 When using networks or computing resources of other organizations, students must observe the rules of that organization regarding such use. - b.
-Users should not reveal their personal addresses or phone number(s), and shall not reveal the personal address or phone number(s) of others without their authorization/permission. - c.
-Users are reminded that electronic mail (e-mail) is not guaranteed to be private.
-Operators of the network/system have access to all mail.
+Users should not reveal their personal addresses or phone number(s) and shall not reveal the personal address or phone number(s) of others without their authorization/permission. - c.
+Users are reminded that e-mail is not guaranteed to be private.
+Operators of the network/system have access to all e-mail.
 Messages relating to, or in support of illegal activities, may be reported to the authorities. - d.
-Students shall immediately notify the system administrator/school administration if they suspect that a security problem with the system and/or the Internet exists. - e.
-Any attempt to log onto the Internet or the school's network/system as a systems administrator will result in a loss of user privileges at the school.
+Students shall immediately notify the system administrator/school administration if they suspect that a security problem with the system and/or the internet exists. - e.
+Any attempt to log onto the internet or the school's network/system as a systems administrator will result in a loss of user privileges at the school.
 Any user identified as a security risk by the school administration/systems administrator due to a history of actual or suspected unauthorized access to other computer(s), network(s), or system(s) may be denied access to the school's computers, networks, and/or systems. - f.
-Users shall abide by generally accepted rules of network etiquette, which include but are not limited to: - i.
-Messages to others shall be polite and shall not be abusive. - ii.
-Messages shall use appropriate language and shall not use obscenities, vulgarities, or other inappropriate language. - iii.
-Use of the network shall not disrupt use of the network by others. - g.
-The Diocese/school makes no warranty of any kind, whether express or implied, for Internet service.
-The Diocese/school will not be responsible for any damages suffered.
-This includes loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by its own negligence, user errors, or omissions.
-Use of any information obtained via the Internet is at the user's risk.
-The school specifically denies any responsibility for the accuracy or quality of information obtained through its services.
+Users of artificial intelligence (AI) shall generally abide by: